Fant v. The City of Ferguson

 Fant v.
-The City of Ferguson is a putative class action claim was filed on May 26, 2015, against the City of Ferguson, Missouri.
+The City of Ferguson is a putative class action claim filed on May 26, 2015 against the City of Ferguson, Missouri.
 The claims were pursuant of 42 U.S.C. § 1983, where the code lays out the applicability, or lack thereof, for the legal deprivation of rights.
 The multiple plaintiffs claimed that the City of Ferguson had violated their constitutional rights, namely the 4th, 6th, and 14th amendments.